Circuit Complexity through phase transitions: consequences in quantum state preparation: Complexity in a quantum computer, the case of ground state preparation

-Putting all together, we can conclude that, due to the gap closing at the QPT the $\comp_{\rm N}$ with adiabatic algorithms diverges with system size.
 The inclusion of shortcuts does not provide any significant advantage in terms of complexity reduction.
 This is because we have constrained these shortcuts to be as local as possible, in our case $l=1$ in \eqref{Sl}, introducing two body interactions at much.
 It is expected that by introducing long-range terms in \eqref{HCDb} the complexity decreases as the system approaches to the QPT.
 This can be compared to the previous section \ref{sec:quasi}, where there was no restriction to local operations, so both $\comp_F$ and $\comp_{\rm N}$ remained finite despite crossing the QPT.
-Other paths investigated in this work are sent to App. \eqref{app:pathsAdiab}.
+Other paths investigated in this work are sent to App. \ref{app:pathsAdiab}.